vibha92005/AUTO-COCOON-Vision-integrated-system-for-cocoon-processing-and-quality-characterisation/yolo_training/README.md

-# YOLOv8 Training for Cocoon Quality Classification
+YOLOv8 Training for Cocoon Quality Classification

-## Overview
+Overview

-This module implements the training, validation, and evaluation of a YOLOv8 object detection model for cocoon quality classification (Good and Bad cocoons).
-The model is trained using an augmented dataset generated through a Convolutional Autoencoder (CAE) to improve robustness and generalization.
+This module implements the training, validation, and evaluation of a YOLOv8 object detection model for cocoon quality classification into Good and Bad categories.

-The trained YOLO model is later used for real-time cocoon classification and automated sorting.
+The model is trained using a dataset enhanced through Convolutional Autoencoder (CAE)–based augmentation to improve robustness, generalization, and detection accuracy.

----
+The trained model is later used for real-time cocoon classification in the integration module.

-## Dataset Structure
+Dataset Structure

 The dataset follows the standard YOLO directory format:

 dataset/